Dental Abscess & Gum Abscess Sunnyvale, CA

 A gum, or periodontal, abscess is usually caused by an infection in the small space, or pocket, between the teeth and gums.
 This may happen when food particles get trapped between the gum and tooth.
 In more advanced cases of periodontal disease, bacteria can build up in deep pockets under the surface of the gums.

 A tooth-related abscess, called a periapical abscess (located at the tip of the tooth root), occurs within the tooth itself when the nerve is dead or dying.
-This type of abscess can spread to the bone surrounding the tip of the root.
-Most abscesses are painful, which means that people usually get treatment right away.
+This type of abscess can spread to the bone surrounding the tip of the root and require immediate dental care.
+Most abscesses are preceded with severe pain and toothache, which means that people usually look for same day emergency dental clinics to get treatment right away.
 In some cases, however, the infection causes little or no pain — or people ignore the discomfort and wait for it to go away.
 This can result in a chronic abscess, in which the infection lasts for months or even years.

 What Happens When You Don’t Treat Dental Abscesses?